EEngvall/eengvall.github.io/index.md

    ```

-   (New JSON formatted file that contains credential information as objects)
+   New JSON formatted file that contains credential information as objects, password strings only included for testing and demonstration purposes.
+The final JSON file would only include the hashed password.

    ```json

       {